akindejuh/django-test/README.md

 # Django Posts API

-A RESTful API built with Django for managing posts with JWT authentication and Redis-based token blacklisting.
+A RESTful API built with Django for managing posts with JWT authentication, Redis-based token blacklisting, and Stripe-powered wallet system.

 ## Features